 The only terminal in Keflavik International Airport, Flugstöð Leifs Eiríkssonar, has been expanding to meet the needs from the rapid passenger growth.
 It’s named after Leif Erikson, a Norse explorer known for discovering continental North America before Christopher Columbus.
 That’s why the terminal literally means Air terminal Leif Erikson.

 According to Isavia, the Iceland National Airport And Air Navigation website, there are 29 airlines flying to Keflavik Airport.
 There are 98 destinations in North America, Europe and one domestic.

 |Air Iceland Connect||American Airlines||Atlantic Airways||Austrian|

 |Travel Service||United Airlines||Vueling||Wizz Air|

 These lists are subjected to change by the airport authority.
 Please check on their website if any updates or changes occur.

-The list below is to help you quickly locate what cities and airlines operating direct flights to Iceland in 2018.
+The list below can hopefully help you quickly locate what cities and airlines are operating direct flights to Iceland in 2018.